+- 1. There are established as principal organs of the Assembly of First Nations:

+- · First Nations-in-Assembly;

+- · The Confederacy of Nations;

+- The Executive Committee;

+- The Secretariat (also known as the National Indian Brotherhood);

+- The Knowledge Keepers Council;2

-- · The Council of Women;
+- The Council of Women;

 - · The National Youth Council; and

-- The First Nations Veterans Council.3
+- The First Nations Veterans Council.

-- Two Spirit, Lesbian, Gay, Bisexual, Transgender, Queer, Questioning, Intersex and Asexual Plus (2SLGBTQQIA+) Council; 4
+- Two Spirit, Lesbian, Gay, Bisexual, Transgender, Queer, Questioning, Intersex and Asexual Plus (2SLGBTQQIA+) Council;

-2. Such subsidiary organs may be found necessary may be established from time to time by the First Nations-in-Assembly.
+- 2. Such subsidiary organs may be found necessary may be established from time to time by the First Nations-in-Assembly.